metadata101/iso19139.ca.HNAP/docs/search/download.md

 Download the contents of a single record.

-1. Open the **Accommodations** record, showing a number of download options:
+1. View the `Harbour Porpoise Presence, Maritimes Region` record, showing a number of **:fontawesome-solid-download: Download** options:

     ![](img/record_download.png)
     *Record download options*